q2ebanking/pytest-factory/README.md

 ## features
 ### web application back-end testing
-the component under test is currently a tornado Application or RequestHandler but the code is currently being updated to be generic for any network-based request handler.
+the component under test is currently a tornado RequestHandler.

 a test suite can define either a single RequestHandler in its settings.py or different RequestHandler classes at the test class or function level. tests